openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 -- probable_cause will be auto populated
 ```
-## Detailed Server Instantiation:
+## Detailed Server Instantiation

 For a given OCP release, the alarmDefinitions and probableCauses are fixed, so these can be built up front.
+For CaaS alarms only one resource type, “NodeCluster”, all alarms map to it.

 1. Query all managed clusters to get list of unique major.minor versions
    - Need to monitor for major.minor new versions